 Child-care services make attending classes more convenient for many students.
 Quality care is available for children between 2-5 years of age (before kindergarten entrance).
 Both campuses have child-care facilities.
 The facility used is NOT dependent on the location of classes.
 Both Centers have scheduled four-hour sessions and extended times to accommodate students.
-The Centers are open Monday-Friday, 6:30 a.m. - 6:00 p.m.
+The Centers are open Monday-Thursday, 7:00 a.m. - 5:30 p.m, Friday 7:00 a.m. - 12:00 p.m.
 CalWORKs students may take advantage of this service while working toward their combined school and work requirement.
 For information about fees, space availability and parent responsibilities, contact the PCC Center at (562) 938-3079 or 938-3080 and/or the LAC Center at (562) 938-4253 or 938-4728.

-Transfer Center
+Transfer Center and Student Success

 The College Transfer Center, located in Room A151 in the Administration building at LAC, offers services to students in the process of transferring.
 Some of these services include individualized counseling/ advising, a written academic plan, transcript evaluation, academic assessment and information about financial aid, housing, parking and getting around a larger campus.
 Students may make an appointment with a Transfer Center counselor and/or with representatives from a variety of four-year colleges and universities.
-The Transfer Center is open Monday through Thursday from 8:00 a.m. - 7:00 p.m. and Friday from 8:00 a.m. - 4:30 p.m.
+The Transfer Center is open Monday - Thursday from 8:00 a.m.-7:00 p.m. and Friday from 8:00 a.m.-4:30 p.m.
 Appointments may be made in the Transfer Center at the Liberal Arts Campus by calling (562) 938-4030.
+Visit our website at http://transfer.lbcc.edu.